vdesabou/kafka-docker-playground-docs/docs/playground config container-kill-all-before-run.md

 # playground config container-kill-all-before-run

 when running an example, always call playground container kill-all first.
-If not set, it will call playground stop instead.
+If set to false, it will call playground stop instead.

 ## Usage